changhsinlee/changhsinlee.github.io/_posts/2019-08-12-causality-resource.md

 tags: [data-science]
 ---

-This is a list for causal model learning resources.
-It is updated constantly whenever I find new material.
-I have not read or used all of them.
+I found causal modeling hard to get into after reading Pearl's book, so I started collecting resources.

+This list is updated whenever I find something new.
+They are not what I recommend unless specified because I may have not used it.
 If you have not heard of causal modeling, I recommend starting with Judea Pearl's popular science book [The Book of Why](https://amzn.to/2KntAg8).

 The Amazon links for books in this list are affiliate links.